 Drawing is a wonderfully enjoyable and relaxing hobby.
 It boosts creativity, eases stress, improves mood, and is an excellent way to be more present and mindful.
-But if you’re new to drawing, you might feel frustrated that you’re not progressing as fast as you’d like, causing you to feel demotivated.
+But if you’re new to drawing, you might feel frustrated or demotivated that you’re not progressing as fast as you’d like.

-Whether you’ve just started drawing or are a more seasoned sketcher, there are some subjects that are easier to draw than others, and creating elegant drawings is a great way to boost your confidence as well as your skills.
+Whether you’ve just started drawing or are a seasoned sketcher, there are some subjects that are easier to draw than others – and choosing these can be a great way to boost your confidence, as well as your skills.
 So, to get you inspired, here are 10 easy things to draw for beginners.

 1. Fruit